moodlehq/moodle-local_moodlecheck/README.md

     Development
       Moodle PHPdoc check

-enter paths to check and select rules to use.
+Enter paths to check and select rules to use.

 Customization:
 --------------